 - Sisters of St. Francis of Penance and Christian Charity Endowed Scholarship Fund

 The Importance of Thanking Your Donor

 Scholarship donors are generous and caring people who give because they believe in the mission of Daemen University and want to support the educational endeavors of our students.
 A short note of gratitude from you affirms the value and significance of their contributions and encourages their continued philanthropic support.

 Keep letters brief, but make sure to tell the donor(s) about yourself, the impact their generosity has on your education, as well as future goals that are supported by the educational funding that has been provided.

-- Tell your story: Why did you choose to attend Daemen College?
+- Tell your story: Why did you choose to attend Daemen University?

 - How is this scholarship meaningful to you?

 - Why did you choose your major/minor or expected major/minor?